Linuxfabrik/monitoring-plugins/check-plugins/nginx-disclosure/README.md

 ## Overview

 Checks how much an NGINX server discloses about itself and about the application behind it in its HTTP responses: the product and version banner in the `Server` response header, references to the server software in generated error pages, and headers an upstream application leaks through the proxy, such as `X-Powered-By`.
 Every finding is measured on the response the server actually sends, so a value overridden further down the configuration or by another proxy is reported as it reaches a client rather than as it is written in a configuration file.
 Each finding maps to a copy-pasteable configuration recommendation.
 Alerts when the server discloses its version, names itself on an error page, or forwards a header that identifies the backend.
-Supports extended reporting via `--lengthy`.

 The checks follow the information disclosure controls of the CIS NGINX Benchmark.